blindnet-io/devrel-management/docs/use-cases/deezer.md

 Within that form, the user is expected to describe their demand in their own words in the field "Description de la demande" and are encouraged to give as much detail as possible (fr.
 "Veuillez donner un maximum d'informations à propos de votre problème.
 Cela nous aidera à le résoudre plus rapidement.")

 This poses several difficulties:

 - **It is difficult to automate responses to Privacy Requests**.
   Expressed in the form of free text, a Privacy Request must be read and processed by a human, which is cost-intense and slow.

 - **When Data is Shared with 3rd Parties, Privacy Requests Must be Too**.
   Yet collecting Privacy Requests in free text form makes it difficult to transfer them.
 Deezer does share data (according to its Privacy Policy and Consents), and can be subject to Privacy Requests that must be transferred to any data recipient according to [Article 19 of GDPR](https://gdpr-info.eu/art-19-gdpr/).

-## Using blidnet devkit
+## Using blindnet devkit

 It takes three easy steps for Deezer to include the most advanced privacy features in its existing software: